Skip to main content

 Lab 1: Deploying an AIFabric

-This lab guides you through deploying an AIFabric resource in the MX-AI ecosystem, which includes setting up agents that can interact with each other and with services.
+This lab guides you through deploying an AIFabric resource in the MX-AI ecosystem.
+An AIFabric enables multiple AI agents to collaborate with each other and use tools from MCP servers.

 AIFabric Custom Resource

-The following YAML snippet defines an AIFabric resource where the agents leverage OpenAI APIs to generate their responses.
+The following YAML defines an AIFabric where agents use OpenAI APIs to generate responses and interact with MCP servers.

 myfabric.yaml